acquia/http-hmac-spec/README.md

 #### X-Authorization-Content-SHA256 Header

 The base64 encoded SHA-256 hash value used to generate the signature base string.
 This is analogous to the standard Content-MD5 header.
-Required for any request where Content-Length > 0.
+Required for any request where Content-Length is not 0 (for example, a POST request with a body).

 #### Signature